nicholaswmin/fsm/README.md

       i.e the [*Non-deterministic finite automaton*][ndfsm].
       This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.

-      "automaton" is just the fancy academic term from automata theory meaning "automatic machine".
+      *"automaton"* is just the fancy academic term from automata theory meaning *"automatic machine"*.

 [^2]: Just a fancy term for: "takes an infinite number of arguments".
       Also called function of "n-arity" where "arity" = number of arguments.